 - Mula: similar to English, we have the equivalent in Spanish: it’s the person who transports drugs in order to evade police controls.

 As you can see, we have many slang words in Spanish.
 Learning these kind of expressions is a good way to sound natural speaking Spanish.
 If you want to put them in practice, reserve a conversational lesson with us.
-Do you want to try a free trial lesson first?
+Do you want to try a trial lesson first?
 Of course, just click here and start speaking Spanish from the very first moment.